badamiec3/readMeFile/README.md

 ## Project Tracking
 The progress of the project was tracked using JiraSoftware.

-You can find the link to this board here: https://badamiec.atlassian.net/jira/software/projects/CAF/boards/3/backlog
+The following is the link to the board: https://badamiec.atlassian.net/jira/software/projects/CAF/boards/3/backlog

+The state of the board reflects the current state of the project.
+Old sprints and information on past progress can be accessed in the reports section.

 The template used was a Kanban board, and a snapshot of the first sprint is shown below.